cbcrg/piper-nf/README.md

 Run with Docker
 ----------------

-Piper-nf dependecies are also distributed by using a [Docker](http://www.docker.com) container which frees you to install and configure all the pieces of software requied by Piper-nf.
+Piper-nf dependecies are also distributed by using a [Docker](http://www.docker.com) container which frees you from the installation and configuratin of all the pieces of software required by Piper-nf.

 The Piper-nf Docker image is published at this address https://registry.hub.docker.com/u/cbcrg/piper-nf/